Happy July! It’s Pride in San Diego, CA!

 Special Performance Following the panel, Phyllis Jackson will present a reading of writings by Marti Mackey, adding another layer of community storytelling to this important evening.

 This event represents more than historical scholarship – it's a celebration of resilience, community, and the ongoing work of preserving our shared stories.
-Reserve your seat today and be part of this important conversation about Black queer futures and histories in San Diego.”
+Reserve your seat today and be part of this important conversation about Black queer futures and histories in San Diego.

-It was an incredible event.
-I don’t even have words.
 I was left grateful to hear the experiences of Black LGBTQ+ people in my adult San Diego home.
 There is so much I didn’t realize I missed as a whyte person in San Diego.
-I took some notes but mostly I listened.
+I took some notes, but mostly I listened.
 There was so much going on that I might need a few more days to process it all.
-Two things I learned was to support San Diego Black LGBT Pride monetarily https://www.sandiegoblackpride.org/support-us (you can too at this link) and that as a whyte person, it is my responsibility to start and continue deep conversations about race and racism with other whyte people.
-There’s more to say of course, but that’s where I’m landing for now.
+Two things I learned were to support San Diego Black LGBT Pride monetarily (you can too at this link) and that as a whyte person, it is my responsibility to start and continue deep conversations about race and racism with other whyte people.
+There’s more to say, of course, but that’s where I’m landing for now.
 I’m so glad I attended.

-This weekend, I’ll also be heading over to the new Jewish - affirming Pride events here in town.
-It was all hush hush for a bit but now they are advertising it all over the place.
+This weekend, I’ll also be heading over to the new Jewish-affirming Pride events here in town.
+It was all hush-hush for a bit, but now they are advertising it all over the place.
 To keep the eventgoers safe, you need to register for the events.
 Only one event costs money - the Big Gay Brunch at Temple Emanu-el.

 When I spoke with the folks at the synagogue yesterday, I learned that they have 100 guests registered and only space for about 150 people!
 When I went a few years ago, it was super yummy but not quite that crowded with people.
 I can’t wait to see what it’s like this year.

-The other events are a Pride festival and a Pride Shabbat.
-For those who don’t know, Shabbat is our day of rest and Shabbat services on Friday night usually starts the holiday.
-It’s a weekly holiday of rest and different segments of Judaism have different practices.
-Here’s an article that gives some ideas for Shabbat. https://reformjudaism.org/jewish-holidays/shabbat/7-ways-make-summer-shabbats-special
+For those who don’t know, Shabbat is our day of rest, and Shabbat services on Friday night usually start the holiday.
+It’s a weekly holiday of rest, and different segments of Judaism have different practices.
+Here’s an article that gives some ideas for Shabbat.

 Happy Pride however you celebrate it!
 Waves, A Psych Co and its psychologists are so happy to be able to be a part of San Diego and the worldwide LGBTQi+ community!